ETHGlobalNewYork2023-wiki3/wiki3/README.md

 # wiki3 - wikipedia on web3 - the truth on web3

+WINNER OF BEST USE CASE OF POLYGON ID AT ETHGLOBAL NYC 2023

 ## motivation

 given a statement S, we are going to define it's veracity (truth value) as any number between 0 and 1, 0 standing for totally false, 1 for totally true (fuzzy logic).